amycweng/ECBC-Data-2022/README.md

 - *1600-1610 texts per year*: Bar graph for text counts in one decade
 - *virginiaAuthorsGrouped.html*: Author network visualization for spreadsheet_Virginia set based on groups generated by k-means clustering

-## stageOne (Folder)
-- *catalog.ipynb*: Catalogs existing and missing EP & TCP files.
-Converts the relevant missing TCP files into csvs.
-Filters TCP texts by keywords and dates.
-- *dates.ipynb*: Extracts and converts date information from XML and TXT files.
-For date ranges, we simply examine the start date.
-- *metadata.py*: Takes in a folder of individual TCP XML files and writes the desired metadata into a separate CSV file.
-- *text.py*: Extracts either the text bodies or dedications from a specified EP folder

-## stageTwo (Folder)
-- *corrections.py*: Selective correction of words w/ missing characters, as well as lemmatization
-- *dots.txt*: List of selective correction of words w/ missing characters, in a text file
-- *lemmas.txt*: List of selective standardization of important keywords, in a text file
-- *notes.py*: Lists of interesting terms we came across, alongside groupings of related words and concepts
-- *people.py*: Lists of key entities, along with their entire EP author tags and those that fall outside our date range
-- *replace.ipynb*: Takes in a folder of texts, and produces an output folder of standardized, lemmatized and corrected words.
-- *words.py*: Extracts and provides a list of all special characters, legomena or nouns (as needed) and their frequencies